emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site UI is very good, looks very clean, modern, stands out a lot. ✔️
 1. Most of their sources allow subtitles. ✔️
 1. Has movies, shows, anime. ✔️
-1. Site has continue watching and watchlists, but you can't sync them across devices. ⚠️
+1. Site has continue watching and watch lists, but you can't sync them across devices. ⚠️
 1. Has AI for recommendations and recommendations at top of site. ✔️
 1. Site has constant new tab popups, difficult/impossible to use without adblocker. ❌
 1. Site looks good + works well on mobile. ✔️